 Lasting and sustainable change doesn’t result just from working on things, creating habits or on certain tools, frameworks, methodologies or systems.
 Truly lasting change is within people themselves; something they can take with them on their personal journey through life and through which they might also inspire others.

 This kind of change and possible transformation springs from dialogue and conversation and isn’t limited to organisational boundaries.
 It crosses and bridges them; might even blur them, it can be much more profound than working within the framework or context of the organisation.
-Real change can only be Human.
+Real meaningful change can only be Human.

 There is a good reason for this.
-Most inspiring workplaces find a unique way to success by empowering its people and creating the right mindset and context for people to be their true selves and flourish, co-creating a workplace where every voice matters, everyone thrives, flourishes, succeeds and finds meaning, and where transformation, transcendence and innovation happen naturally.
+Most inspiring workplaces find a unique way to success by empowering its people and creating the right mindset and context for them to be their true authentic selves and flourish, co-creating a workplace where every voice matters, everyone thrives, flourishes, succeeds and finds meaning, and where transformation, transcendence and innovation happen naturally.

 What kind of organisation do you want to create?